jaechang-hits/BBAR-pytorch/README.md

 Official github of *Molecular generative model via retrosynthetically prepared chemical building block assembly* by Seonghwan Seo, Jaechang Lim, Woo Youn Kim.

-You can access updated version in https://github.com/SeonghwanSeo/BBAR.git.
+You may be able to access updated version in https://github.com/SeonghwanSeo/BBAR.git.

 ## Table of Contents